highfestiva/scimed-surveyor/README.md

 updates, but wasn't able to.
 Fixing that would probably speed up the process when handling tens of thousands of documents.

-Some caching (RAM) is added internally in [http-server.py](scimed-surveyor/blob/master/http-server/http-server.py), and a little in nginx, but more could probably be done to improve performance.
+Some caching (RAM) is added internally in [http-server.py](blob/master/http-server/http-server.py), and a little in nginx, but more could probably be done to improve performance.

-Performance when loading tens of thousands of articles is low.
-Improvements are probably found in Elasticsearch, Bokeh use.
+Performance when loading tens of thousands of articles is bad.
+Improvements are probably mostly found in Elasticsearch indexing and Bokeh use.

 The map is really slow.
-One reason is that the country geometry definitions have too high resolution, for instance downloading 55 countries yields a 5.9 MB gzipped JSON, or 200 times bigger than a time series over 20k articles.
-That high resolution also makes zooming/panning on the map an excrutiating experience.
+One reason is that the country geometry definitions have too high resolution, for instance downloading 55 countries yields a 5.9 MB gzipped JSON, or 200 times bigger than a time series on 20k articles.
+That high resolution also makes zooming/panning the map an excrutiating experience.